Women's Flat Track Derby Association: History

-Around this time, induction of new member leagues was put on hold until processes could be discussed at the second annual meeting, held in St. Paul, Minnesota in July 2006.
+Around this time, induction of new member leagues was put on hold until processes could be discussed at the second annual meeting, held in Saint Paul, Minnesota in July 2006.
 At this meeting the membership application process, membership requirements and policies, rules, rankings and plans for tournaments were finalized.
 The WFTDA opened its doors to new members in September 2006, again capped at 30.
 This limit was reached by September 2008.

 From its inception, membership of the WFTDA was only open to the US, but was opened up to leagues from Canada in February 2008.
 In January 2009 Montreal Roller Derby became the WFTDA's 66th member league and the first Canadian league admitted as a member and was placed in the East region.
 That same month, the WFTDA announced it would stop accepting applications for new membership from February until July, so that it could concentrate on internal restructuring in order to, among other things, "grow the scope" of the organization.

 In May 2009, the first sanctioned international WFTDA game was played between Montreal Roller Derby and Harrisburg Area Roller Derby at the Olympic Skating Center in Enola, Pennsylvania.
 Shortly thereafter, in November 2009, the WFTDA opened for worldwide membership and the London Rollergirls became the first league outside North America to join as Apprentice members.

 In March 2012, Bear City Roller Derby from Berlin, Germany became the WFTDA's first full member league in continental Europe.
-In June 2013 the Rock n Roller Queens of Bogota, Colombia became the first full member South American league.
+In June 2013 the Rock n Roller Queens of Bogotá, Colombia became the first full member South American league.
 The Tokyo Roller Girls and Kokeshi Roller Dolls became the first full member leagues in Asia.